hughpyle/ASR33/README.md

 Some command-line utilities for the tty user.
 Put this on your PATH.

 * **[asciiart](asciiart)**:
-Using the unique features of a hardcopy terminal, including _overstrike_, for [ASCII Art](https://en.wikipedia.org/wiki/ASCII_art).
+Using the unique features of a hardcopy terminal, including _overstrike_.
+Not just emoji, but Real Art and stuff.
+Pictures and drawings and logos and photos.
+Framed, and available online somewhere eventually.

 * **[cups](cups)**:
 Using [CUPS](https://en.wikipedia.org/wiki/CUPS) to make the Teletype appear as a network printer.
+That's nice if you want to print from the laptop, but also because it's a message queue.
+The print queue can take things from online services, like twitter and the news and SMS, who knows, WhatsApp or something.
+But the printing should happen in background, only when the operator isn't in the middle of something else.

 * **[other_material](other_material)**:
 Related source documentation and reference material.